A gradient flow perspective on McKean-Vlasov equations in econophysics: Conclusion

 While the idea of econophysics motivated this new adaptation of the Wasserstein metric, the use of the theory is not restricted to econophysics alone.
 As part of presenting a more rounded study of these structures beyond econophysics, different transport inequalities were proven and the spaces $\htildetwo{\mu}$ and $\htildetwoneg{\mu}$ analyzed.

-We end with a few questions appropriate for follow on study: Is there a suitable notion of geodesic convexity that would lead to convergence results?
-Does the $\cdspace$ gradient structure of the econophysics models lend itself to improved numerical methods, such as minimizing movement schemes, to study the evolution?
-Does this metric structure have an interpretation through the original lens of optimal transport (push forwards, cost functions, etc.)?
+We end with a few questions appropriate for follow on study: Is there a signature of the fourth-order Onsager operator present in the discrete model, \cref{eq:microtransaction}?
+Is there a suitable notion of geodesic convexity in $\cdspace$ that would lead to convergence results? \cite{MR4987462} studies this question for $C_\rho$ in one spatial dimension.
+Does the $\cdspace$ gradient structure of the econophysics models lend itself to improved numerical methods? \cite{MR4961432} certainly suggests so.
+Does this metric structure have a static formulation, that is an interpretation through the original lens of optimal transport (push forwards, cost functions, etc.)?
+Martingale optimal transport, \cite{MR4003563}, nearly gives a static formulation for $C_\rho$.
 Can our construction be extended to discrete distributions over $\mathbb{N}$ by way of generalizing both the above work and the theory developed in \cite{MR3567821} and \cite{MR2824578}?

 \begin{appendix}